ros-realtime/reference-system/autoware_reference_system/README.md

      2097152       1149.79ms
 ```

-Run the above command on your system, select your desired `run_time` and place it in the [timing configuration file](include/autoware_reference_system/system/timing/default.hpp) for the desired nodes.
+Run the above command on your system, select your desired `run_time` and place the corresponding `maximum_number` in the [timing configuration file](include/autoware_reference_system/system/timing/default.hpp) for the desired nodes.

 ## Running the Tests